The Year-god’s Daughter

 “Who was that?” he asked.

-Menoetius’s morning on Crete had proved exotic and enticing.
+Menoetius’s time on Crete had proved exotic and enticing.
 Yet an underlying hint of unease nagged his senses.
-He shivered at the sensation of someone breathing against the back of his neck.
+He shivered at a strange sensation, like someone was breathing against the back of his neck.
 Faint queasiness rippled and his armpits broke into a sweat.
-He took several deep breaths.

 Menoetius’s mouth was too dry to answer.
 He felt a confusing need to honor this queen and her accomplishments.
 An overpowering desire grew within him to kneel before her, to win her approval.